aplteam/Tester/README.md

 1. It is assumed that you have three different scenarios when you want to run test cases with a different behaviour:

    * Run with error trapping and return a log (vector of text vectors) reporting details.
-Run this before checking your code into a Code Management System like !SubVersion, !GitHub or [[acre]].
+Run this before checking your code into a Code Management System like SubVersion, GitHub or [acre](https://github.com/the-carlisle-group/Acre-Desktop).
 See `Tester.Run` for details.

    * Run without error trapping.
 Use this for investigating why test cases crash or fail.
 See `Tester.RunDebug` for details.